buggyrace/buggy-race-about/docs/buggy-editor/running-pythonanywhere.md

 The basic service described here is free.

 {: .note}
-What follows are the **manual** steps for getting the editor running up there, with a (basic, free) student account.
+What follows are the **manual** steps for getting the editor running up on PythonAnywhere, with a (basic, free) student account.
 PythonAnywhere has an educational tier, so it's possible you could automate this process so accounts are already set up for all your students.

 {: .screenshot}
 ![Screenshot of PythonAnywhere buggy-race-editor files](/docs/img/screenshots/pythonanywhere.png)